AlisonCG1/data_visualization/README.md

 ## Data visualization practice

 The projects shared show multiple options for data visualization.
-Using Starbucks dataset taken from Kaggle, I used two libraries such as Matplotlib and Seaborn.
+Using the Starbucks dataset taken from Kaggle, I used two libraries, Matplotlib and Seaborn.